hannobraun/caterpillar/daily.md

 These are my daily thoughts on Caterpillar.
 If you have any questions, comments, or feedback, please [get in touch](mailto:hello@hannobraun.com).

+## 2024-05-04

+After the latest improvements to the debugger, I've been able to make significant progress on the game side.
+There's basic user input; there's game state, updated in an ongoing simulation that considers input; and there are simple graphics to display all that.
+What's still missing to complete the game, is some kind of challenge, and win/lose conditions.

+This is definitely the most advanced thing I ever wrote in any version of Caterpillar (although the language itself was more sophisticated in earlier prototypes).
+Which further strengthens the hypothesis, that a debugger is both practical to implement, and sufficient to tame a very basic language that would otherwise be too confusing.

+Keeping the language so basic, was a decision made to keep the current prototype manageable.
+But I'm now considering to deviate from that plan.
+Working with Caterpillar was an interesting (if tedious) puzzle at first, but it's starting to grate on me.
+I think putting some work into the language itself might be a good investment right now.

 ## 2024-05-23

 I have big ideas that I want to see realized in Caterpillar.
 But I have to spend